parthi007/EtherMeteorFileshare/README.md

 HealthAppAPI:
 Run npm install after downloading the source code for the HealthAppAPI folder. this will install all the required node modules under node_modules directory.

+To run all scripts on server start:
+Copy the rc.local file to /etc/rc.local
+2d